 Tax-Exempt Pass-Through Securities.
 Tax exempt pass-through certificates represent an interest in a pool or group of fixed-rate long-term debt obligations issued by or on behalf of primarily not-for-profit institutions, the interest on which is exempt from federal income taxation, including alternative minimum taxation.
 Such fixed-rate long-term debt obligations may be private activity bonds issued by states, municipalities or public authorities to provide funds, usually through a loan or lease arrangement, to a non-profit corporation for the purpose of financing or refinancing the construction or improvement of a facility to be used by the non-profit corporation.
 Distributions on tax exempt pass-through certificates may be adversely affected by defaults in or prepayment of the underlying debt obligations.
-Certain tax exempt pass-through certificates are issued in several classes with different levels of yields and credit protection.
+Certain tax exempt pass-through certificates that have less credit protection.
 A fund may invest in lower classes of tax exempt pass-through certificates that have less credit protection.
 Tax exempt pass-through certificates have limited liquidity and certain transfer restrictions may apply.
 There currently is no trading market for tax exempt pass-through certificates and there can be no assurance that such a market will develop.

 Tender Option Bond Transactions.
 A fund may leverage its assets through the use of proceeds through tender option bond (TOB) transactions.
 In a TOB transaction, the fund typically transfers fixed-rate, long-term municipal bonds into a special purpose entity (a "TOB Trust") that has been created for the purpose of repackaging such municipal bonds.
 The TOB Trust issues short-term floating rate notes and a residual interest security "(TOB Inverse Floater Residual Interests").
 The short term floating rate notes ("TOB Floaters") are issued in a face amount equal to some fraction of the par value of the underlying bonds.
 The TOB Floaters are sold to third parties, typically money market funds, and the TOB Inverse Floater Residual Interests are held by the fund.
-The fund receives the proceeds from the sale of the TOB Floaters as consideration for the transferred municipal bonds, and the fund uses the cash proceeds received from the sale of the TOB Floaters to make additional investments.
+The fund receives the proceeds from the sale of the TOB Floaters to make additional investments.
 The TOB Floaters pay an interest rate that resets periodically at a reference rate, typically a short-term tax-exempt market rate, and can be tendered to the TOB Trust at par, unless certain events occur.
 Typically, such tenders are funded through a remarketing of the tendered TOB Floaters or a draw down on a liquidity facility.
 A fund, as the holder of the TOB Inverse Floater Residual Interests, has full exposure to any increase or decrease in the value of the underlying bonds.
 The holder of the TOB Inverse Floater Residual Interests receives interest in an amount equal to the interest paid on the underlying bonds, less the interest paid on the TOB Floaters (and less certain expenses associated with the TOB Trust such as trustee, administrative and liquidity fees).
 By holding the TOB Inverse Floater Residual Interests, a fund typically has the right to collapse the TOB Trust by causing the holders of the TOB Floaters to tender their notes at par and have the TOB Trust administrator transfer the underlying bonds to the fund.
 In connection with these investments, a fund may enter into shortfall and forbearance agreements whereby the fund agrees to reimburse the TOB Trust, in certain circumstances, for the difference between the liquidation value of the underlying bonds held by the TOB Trust and the liquidation value of the TOB Floaters plus any shortfalls in interest cash flows.
 This could potentially expose the fund to losses in excess of the value of the fund's investment in the TOB Inverse Floater Residual Interests.